ssmirr/appdev-chapters/git-aliases.md

 In addition, if you don't supply a command, we've made the default `status`.

-So now anytime you're at a terminal prompt, you should make a habit of randomly doing:
+So now anytime you're at a terminal prompt, you should make a habit of frequently doing:

 ```
 g